QuickFastly/Nova-Regna/World/Organizations/Risky Witches.md

 ### Non-combatants

 To keep the Risky Witches functioning, a number of non-combat roles are essential.
 There are approximately 8,500 non-combatants spread as needed through six distinct departments.
-Some combat mission orders come from these departments, be it for defense, conflict resolution, hired support, or otherwise.\
+Some combat mission orders come from these departments, be it for defense, conflict resolution, hired support, or otherwise.

+##### Internal Affairs
-**Internal Affairs**: Tasked with top level administration and governance, including legislation and economics. \
+Tasked with top level administration and governance, including legislation and economics.
+##### Political Affairs
-**Political Affairs**: Tasked with negotiation and diplomacy with foreign powers and private companies as needed, as well as the management of tasks related to the goal of establishing independence as a free nation. \
+Tasked with negotiation and diplomacy with foreign powers and private companies as needed, as well as the management of tasks related to the goal of establishing independence as a free nation.
+##### Supply Chain Management
-**Supply Chain Management**: Tasked with everything related to the supply chain, including buying and selling smuggled goods. \
+Tasked with everything related to the supply chain, including buying and selling smuggled goods.
+##### Intelligence
-**Intelligence**: Tasked with acquiring, managing, archiving, and distributing intelligence as needed. \
+Tasked with acquiring, managing, archiving, and distributing intelligence as needed.
+##### Espionage
-**Espionage**: A classified department tasked with subterfuge, blackmail, and acquiring high value intelligence. \
+A classified department tasked with subterfuge, blackmail, and acquiring high value intelligence.
+##### Cyber Ops
-**Cyber Ops**: A classified department dedicated to cybersecurity, cyber warfare, and providing services for hire.
+A classified department dedicated to cybersecurity, cyber warfare, and providing services for hire.

 ## Public Agenda